dasarpai/old.dasarpai.github.io/_samskrutyatra/2020-05-07-kabirdaas-dohe.md

 author: 'Hari Thapliyaal'

-excerpt: "## Kabirdaas Dohe In Indian Bhakti tradition Kabirdaas holds a very unique position.
+excerpt: "Kabirdaas Dohe In Indian Bhakti tradition Kabirdaas holds a very unique position.
 Because of his efforts to unify the Hindu & Muslim community he is respected by both.
 He is quoted in Gurubani of Sikh tradition and chanted by"

 share: true
 ---